zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 ## Integration Batching with ZIO Streams

 For examples of how to integrate batching with ZIO Stream please see the utility functions `batchWriteFromStream` and `batchGetFromStream` in the `zio.dynamodb` package.
-These functions take care of details mentioned above such as managing the maximum batch sizes.
+These functions take care of details mentioned above such as managing the maximum batch sizes and can also be used as examples for writing your own custom batched streaming operations.
 ```scala